 Price: Free | Website: macrotrends.net

 Macrotrends provides excellent historical financial data with charts going back 10+ years.
-While not technically a screener, it's invaluable for deep-dive analysis.
+While not technically a screener, it is useful for deep-dive analysis.

 What you get for free: - 10-year financial statements (income, balance sheet, cash flow) - Historical charts for ROE, ROIC, margins, and dozens of other metrics - Revenue and earnings growth visualization - Peer comparisons

-Best for: Deep-diving into a company's financial history after you've identified candidates through a screener.
+Best for: Deep-diving into a company's financial history after you have identified candidates through a screener.

 Price: Free (basic) / $14.95+/mo (Pro) | Website: tradingview.com